 Names to look out for include: Lukas Parik of the Czech Republic, Sweden’s Hugo Alnefelt, plus WHL netminders Mads Sogaard (he’s listed at 6-foot-7, which might actually be too tall for a goaltender) and Trent Miner.
 Later, Hunter Jones (OHL) would also receive consideration, while we don’t believe they will get to SoCal product Dustin Wolf.
 We’d actually be pretty surprised if LA selected the undersized goalie.

-7. At 33, somebody is going to fall to the Kings.
+7. At No. 33, somebody is going to fall to the Kings.

 Sammy Poulin – If he’s there at 33, he will get strong consideration.

 Jakob Pelletier – Like Poulin, he’s another Quebec league forward who could be looked at with this pick.

 Shane Pinto – He probably won’t get the same consideration as the duo listed above, but he’s one of the more interesting players to watch.
 He had a highly consistent and successful first year of junior hockey.
 Pinto is a two-way center with an NHL release.
 Standing 6-foot-2, he’s very strong in own end defensively, a smart hockey player, and headed to North Dakota in a few months.

 While management never goes into a draft with a mandate of, ‘We need to draft three kids from the OHL this year,’ there is something to the contrary.
 In years past, the Kings have tended to shy away from high school players.
 In fact, this is said to be one of the reasons former GM Dean Lombardi wasn’t keen on selecting Ryan McDonagh at the 2007 Draft.
 This year could see a departure from that strategy when it comes to one of LA’s mid-round picks.